Jakhongir Khudayberdiev

-Jakhongir Khudayberdiev is an Uzbekistani taekwondo practitioner.
+Jakhongir Khudayberdiev (born 8 January 2003) is an Uzbekistani taekwondo practitioner.
 He won a bronze medal at the 2025 World Taekwondo Championships.

 Career

 Khudayberdiev competed at the 2024 Asian Taekwondo Championships and won a bronze medal in the 54 kg category.
 In October 2025, he competed at the 2025 World Taekwondo Championships and won a bronze medal in the 54 kg category.